bitgrin/BitGrinPay/README.md

  - `success`: bool - `true` after a successful broadcast. `false` after an unsuccessful broadcast.
  - `message`: string - A user friendly message to display to the user.

+---

+## Some considerations

+Occassionaly, transactions will fail to reply with a valid response file.
+We recommend having an internal timeout managed server-side that will cancel the pending transaction after a short period of time.
+30 seconds should be entirely adequate.

+The same mechanics could be used for Grin with very minimal changes.
+Kingfish could add support for Grin and make the process easy for Grin users to receive payouts as well.